lightpoichich/baserow/docs/plugins/application-type.md

 Once you have added this code you should be able to use the "Create new" button in the sidebar of the web-frontend to create a new text file.
-Of course if you click on it in state right now it does not do anything.
-There are several methods that can override in the `TextFileApplicationType` class.
+Of course if you click on it in the state right now it does not do anything.
+There are several methods that can be overridden in the `TextFileApplicationType` class.
 You can for example create a new route and provide that route name in the `getRouteName` method if you want to navigate to that route when the user clicks on the text file in the sidebar.
 You might want to inspect the `web-frontend/modules/core/applicationTypes.js` file in the Baserow repository for all the options.